I wasn’t born this way—immersed in all-things digital, that is.

 1. Identify your Unique Selling Proposition

 Long gone are the days where you could be found just by having a website and a few relevant search terms.
 Now you’ve got competitors to contend with, alongside their paid PPC campaigns, social media initiatives and content strategies chalk full of SEO expertise.
 If you’re not up to snuff on the latest search trends released by the Google gods, there is a strong chance you can actually be hindering your overall branding strategy rather than moving it forward.
 Taking a step back and identifying your unique selling proposition (USP) is a crucial first step for any company before they begin to navigate the endless possibilities of the .com.
 How do you want your company to be perceived?
 How do you want your qualified end user to find you?
 What is your unique voice in a saturated online marketplace?
 Once you can truly answer these questions, you will be able to really hone in on the long-tail keywords and strategic campaigns that should be created in order to attract the appropriate end-user to your website.
+Consider diving into market and topic research to obtain actionable data.

 2. User Experience